Fiction; Srishti Publishers; 213 pages

 I was attracted to this novel because it's a bestseller in India and I was curious to know what my country is reading.

-The author has given away the ending on the cover page and in the dedication.
+There was nothing surprising there as the author has given away the ending on the cover page and in the dedication.

 It was pretty clear from the beginning that the protagonist's girlfriend is going to abandon him.